 Part of removing the Intake Manifolds requires removing the high pressure fuel rails and fuel injectors.
 Each fuel injector has two o-rings, and upper and a lower.
 The O-rings create a pressure seal for the fuel, and its cheap insurance to replace the ones that have been baking in the bowels of the engine for 10 years with a new set of supple ones.

 The upper o-rings that engage the fuel rail are Blue.
-The lower o-rings that engage the intake manifold are Green.
-Different sizes, not interchangable.
+The lower O-rings that engage the intake manifold are Green.
+Different sizes, not interchangeable.
 These are Ford parts, and made in the USA.
 See my extra photo gallery at the bottom of the post if you want to see all the info on the boxes to try and search them out at a Ford dealer.

 They are sold individually or in packs of 8 (since the part is shared with the Vantage or other Ford and Jaguar V8’s I guess).